 RadioPlanner 2.1 User Manual

 Frequency planning for a mobile network is a complex iterative process that is influenced by many factors.
-In practice, it is carried out by drawing up a frequency plan for the initial approximation network taking into account the requirements for coverage, number, and distribution of subscribers, communication quality, available frequency bands, features of the standard used and other conditions.
-Then, the radio coverage of the network is calculated taking into account the co-channel, and adjacent channels interference for the selected frequency plan and the optimization of the parameters of the base stations and the frequency plan is performed in order to reduce the influence of the interference on the network coverage.
+In practice, it is carried out by drawing up a frequency plan for the initial approximation network taking into account the requirements for coverage, number, and distribution of subscribers, communication quality, available frequency bands, features of the standard used, and other conditions.
+Then, the radio coverage of the network is calculated taking into account the co-channel, and adjacent channels’ interference for the selected frequency plan and the optimization of the parameters of the base stations.
+The frequency plan is performed in order to reduce the influence of the interference on the network coverage.

 The purpose of this user manual is not to educate users on the principles and features of frequency planning of mobile networks.
 A sufficient number of books have been published on this topic.

 A general blog diagram of the mobile network planning algorithm is shown in Figure 12.